influxdata/docs-v2/content/v2.0/organizations/buckets/update-bucket.md

 - Dashboards
 - Tasks
 - Telegraf configurations
-- Client libraries
+- Templates

 If you change a bucket name, be sure to update the bucket in the above places as well.

-## Update a bucket in the InfluxDB UI
+## Update a bucket's name in the InfluxDB UI

 1. Click the **Settings** tab in the navigation bar.

     {{< nav-icon "settings" >}}

 2. Select the **Buckets** tab.
-3. To update a bucket's name or retention policy, click the name of the bucket from the list.
+3. Hover over the name of the bucket you want to rename in the list.
-4. Click **Update** to save.
+4. Click **Rename**.
+5. Review the information in the window that appears and click **I understand, let's rename my bucket**.
+6. Update the bucket's name and click **Change Bucket Name**.

+## Update a bucket's retention policy in the InfluxDB UI

+1. Click the **Settings** tab in the navigation bar.

+    {{< nav-icon "settings" >}}

+2. Select the **Buckets** tab.
+3. Click the name of the bucket you want to update from the list.
+4. In the window that appears, edit the bucket's retention policy.
+5. Click **Save Changes**.

 ## Update a bucket using the influx CLI